maxiboom1/Electron-keystroker/esp32 cpp/README.md

   - Holding the "BOOT" button for **≥ 5 seconds** resets the configuration to factory defaults.
   - Reset action provides visual LCD feedback and device restart.
 - Verified proper storage and reloading of default configuration settings after reset.

+#### V 0.09:
+- Implemented **cookie-based session authentication**:
+  - Added session cookie (`sessionToken=loggedIn`) upon successful login.
+  - Cookie expires automatically when the browser/tab is closed.
+  - Subsequent browser requests automatically send this cookie, removing the need for repeated authentication.
+  - No persistent session state is maintained on the device, ensuring simplicity and efficient resource usage.
+- **Refactored `handleLogin` function** for improved readability and maintainability:
+  - Credentials extraction logic moved into a dedicated helper function (`extractCredentials`).
+  - Improved error handling with clear and reusable responses.
+- Simplified URL structure:
+  - **Eliminated the separate `/login` endpoint**.
+  - Login and configuration pages are now served seamlessly from the root (`/`) URL, improving user experience and URL clarity.